akiradeveloper/akashic-storage-wiki/Backend-Abstraction-Layer-(BAL).md

 * Pseudo filesystems
 * Key-Value stores
 * Distributed filesystems
-* Other object storages (it can be akashic-storage!)
+* Other object storages (it can be akashic-storage itself!)

 S3 APIs is so complicated if you need to implement from scratch.
 So if you are developing some distributed filesystem and then have a need to provide S3 APIs, you can use akashic-storage and both you and me will be happy :)